-In hospital you will be selecting meals from a menu with mostly low-fat, saltreduced items.
-Unsuitable items are marked with an asterisk ().
-The types of meals you will receive are a good example of what healthy eating for the heart involves.
+In hospital you will be selecting meals from a menu with mostly low fat, reduced salt items.
+Unsuitable items are marked

+The type of meals you will be receiving are a good example of what healthy eating for the heart involves.